SindyPin/Causal_ML_LC/README.md

-# TACO: TabPFN-Augmented Causal Outcomes for Early Detection of Long COVID
+# Causal Feature Selection from Multi-Omics Data Enhances Machine Learning Performance of Long COVID Early Detection

 This repository hosts **all code, notebooks and supplementary material** required to reproduce the results reported in our paper: